thirubala/world-happiness-report/README.md

 The `quickstart` command does the following:

-1. Creates a new directory `world-happiness-report` in the current working directory
+1. Creates a new directory `worldhappiness-flask-react` in the current working directory
 2. Creates a free Hasura cluster and sets it as the default for this project
-3. Sets up `world-happiness-report` as a git repository and adds `hasura` remote to push code
+3. Sets up `worldhappiness-flask-react` as a git repository and adds `hasura` remote to push code
 4. Adds your SSH public key to the cluster so that you can push to it

 ### Deploy